-One of the most frequently asked questions we receive is, “are Belgian Malinois good family dogs?”
-Well, it depends.
+One of the most frequently asked questions we receive is, “Are Belgian Malinois good family dogs?”
+Well, it depends on what kind of dog you’re looking for and what kind of effort you’re willing and able to put in.
 This breed is not your typical household pet.
-Not only are they specifically trained to protect their owners, but this breed is intelligent, loving, and extremely hard working.
+Not only are they specifically trained to protect their owners, but this breed is intelligent, loving, and extremely hard-working.
+You might also wonder, “Are Belgian Malinois good with other dogs?”
+Again, it depends, but they can be excellent.

 The Best Type of Owner for this Breed

-Rather than only asking are Malinois good family dogs, it’s important to ask what type of family is good for the dog.
+Rather than simply asking, “Is a Belgian Malinois a good family dog?”
+It’s essential to consider what type of family is best suited for the dog.
 Every family has a different lifestyle, and the purpose of getting a protection dog will vary.

 This might be the hard part, but it’s vital to be completely honest with yourself about the amount of time you can spend with your dog, the space you can provide for it, and how practical it is to keep up the training your protection dog received.

 Protection dogs are loving, but they are not typical “lap dogs.”
 They despise boredom and thrive on work and play.
-They need owners who have lots of energy to devote to running with them, playing with them, continuing to train them, and help them stay active.
+They need owners who have lots of energy to devote to running with them, playing with them, continuing to train them, and helping them stay active.
+Are Belgian Malinois good with kids and a busy household?
+They can be, but consider the following.

-Your family is the type where everyone leaves at 7 am sharp and only return in the evening, you probably won’t be a good fit for a protection dog.
+- If your family is the type where everyone leaves at 7 am sharp and only returns in the evening, you probably won’t be a good fit for a protection dog.

 What Makes the Belgian Malinois a Good Family Dog?